AltiZ-Zone/ExileActionFramework/README.md

 #v1.0
 * Added watermark image on bottol left of your screen
 * Added welcomemessage on right side of your screen.
 (Popups after client joined server for about 1-2 seconds)

+# Info
+You can read more about position on your screen here -> https://community.bistudio.com/wiki/safeZoneX